koval01/whoogle-search/docs/index.md

 - Heroku: Ensure that the `Root URL` configuration on the home page begins with `https://` and not `http://`
 - Docker build: Add `--build-arg use_https=1` to your run command
 - Docker image: Set the environment variable HTTPS_ONLY=1
-- Pip/Pipx: Add the `--https-only` flag to the end of the `whoogle-search` command
+- Pip/Pipx: Add the `--https-only` flag to the end of the `whoogle-search-kdev` command
 - Default `run` script: Modify the script locally to include the `--https-only` flag at the end of the python run command

 ### Using with Firefox Containers